canonical/kafka-k8s-operator/docs/how-to/cluster/migrate.md

 (how-to-cluster-migration)=
 # Migrate from a non-charmed Kafka clusters

-This How-To guide covers executing a cluster migration from an existing Kafka cluster, to a Charmed Apache Kafka deployment using MirrorMaker 2.0.
+This How-To guide covers executing a cluster migration from an existing Kafka cluster, to a Charmed Apache Kafka K8s deployment using MirrorMaker 2.0.

-The MirrorMaker tasks run on a distributed Charmed Apache Kafka Connect cluster of workers.
-These tasks act as consumer clients reading data from an existing cluster (source), and as producer clients writing data to the Charmed Apache Kafka cluster (target).
+The MirrorMaker tasks run on a distributed Apache Kafka cluster of workers.
+These tasks act as consumer clients reading data from an existing cluster (source), and as producer clients writing data to the Charmed Apache Kafka K8s cluster (target).
 Data and consumer offsets for specified topics will be synced **one-way** in parallel (one process on each unit) until both clusters are in-sync, with all data replicated across both in real-time.

 ```{note}
 For a brief explanation of how MirrorMaker works, see the [MirrorMaker explanation](explanation-mirrormaker2-0) page.